Wigan Warriors: 1980–1996: Relegation, subsequent promotion, and most successful period

 John Dorahy became coach for the 1993 season.
 Despite supervising Wigan through to the Challenge Cup and the Rugby Football League Championship, Dorahy was dismissed in May 1994, only days after the club's return from Wembley.
 In a statement by the club, Dorahy was said to have been sacked for "gross misconduct".
 Graeme West was appointed as coach, after fans petitioned for him to get the job.

 In his first month as coach, at the end of the 1993–94 Rugby Football League season West secured the First Division Premiership Trophy against Castleford, and then traveled with the team to Brisbane, guiding them in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos in front of a WCC record attendance of 54,220.
-At the end of his first full season, he and the team won the League Championship, Challenge Cup, Regal Trophy, and Premiership - the 'Grand Slam' of all 4 trophies.
+At the end of his first full season, he and the team won the League Championship, Challenge Cup, Regal Trophy, and Premiership—the 'Grand Slam' of all 4 trophies.
 Even though Wigan dominated rugby league from 1985 to 1995, it was the only season the club achieved this feat.
+This would be somewhat surpassed in 2024, with Wigan winning all 4 trophies available to them in the same season, the World Club Challenge, Challenge Cup, League Leaders Shield and Super League Grand Final.